harpality/car-mate/README.md

-# CarMate.info
+# CarMate 🚗

-CarMate.info is an application where you can keep track of your vehicle's maintenance and preventative measures.
+CarMate is a full-stack app where individuals can keep track of their vehicle's maintenance and preventative measures.
 Keeping track of your vehicle's maintenance will help you extend the life of your vehicle.
+Users can check which services are available on the landing page, then log in to their account to view and save their vehicle's service details.
+Data is obtained from CarMD and saved into a MongoDB database.

 ## Tech Stack